elide-dev/elide/README.md

 #### Living on the bleeding edge can be painful

 Kotlin/Multiplatform and GraalVM are still considered new technologies.
 You may encounter bugs or missing platform support which can't easily be remedied.
-This is true of any young technology, and Elide happens to be a mix of young technologies, aside from only being a few years old itself.
+This is true of any young technology.

 #### GraalVM's polyglot engine isn't insanely fast or stable yet

 Many of the performance and stability issues here will resolve over time, but it's worth noting that using Elide in isomorphic mode is new and may hit some of these issues.
-As a workaround, you can always switch back to CSR, and _still_ beat an equivalent Node app to the TTFB punch.
+As a workaround, you can always switch back to CSR and _still_ beat an equivalent Node app to the TTFB punch.

 #### Reflection can be a pain with native images

 If you're compiling a native server binary, it can be a pain to mark reflection sites sufficiently to avoid runtime errors.
-This is slowly getting better with improved Micronaut code-gen support but it's still a problem for now.
+These pains are slowly improving with improved Micronaut code-gen support, but it's still a problem.

 ## About this framework

-Elide has existed in different forms for over 10 years.
-It was first released under the name `canteen` in 2011, and was originally written in Python.
-Later, it evolved into Bazel/Java, then Bazel/Kotlin, and now Bazel/Gradle/Kotlin, for a time took on the name `gust`, and eventually settled on `elide`.
+Elide has existed in different forms for over a decade.
+It was first released under the name `canteen` in 2011 as a Python package.
+Later, the code evolved into Bazel/Java, then Bazel/Kotlin, and now Bazel/Gradle/Kotlin.

 These frameworks were distinct from each other, written for a moment in time, but they shared authors, design patterns, and goals:

-- **The developer should have to write as little code as possible**, without resorting to convention.
-This is a reaction to the drawback of Rails-style architectures.
+- **The developer should have to write as little code as possible** without resorting to convention.
+Elide, in this way, is partly a reaction to the drawbacks of Rails-style architectures (and Next.js, which came much later).

-- **If it builds, it should work.** As much as possible, typechecking and code-gen should be leveraged where a human developer adds little or no value.
+- **If it builds, it should work.** As much as possible, type checking and code-gen should be leveraged where a human developer adds little or no value.
 Aligning types is a detailed and error-prone process, which is well suited for a computer.

 - **A thing is just a thing.
 Not what is said of that thing.** Data is the effective king of runtime.
 An application's concepts should be strongly expressed as models, and the developer _should not have to repeat themselves_ across platforms to actualize or interchange expressions of those concepts.

-#### Why rewrite it several times?

-Fulfilling the above goals in full is challenging, and is a constantly moving target.
-New software techniques and tools are emerging and maturing all the time.
-Each framework revision was written to incorporate newer ideas and techniques, for example:

 ### History